drflorianberger/TopicsInPhysics/book/week3/ex_wk3.md

 Week 3: Exercises
 =======================

-1. Show that the solution
+3.1) Show that the solution

 $$
 P_j(t) = \frac{(k t)^j}{j!} e^{-kt}
 $$ (eq:solution)

-for the poisson stepper is a solution for the following master equation
+for the Poisson stepper is a solution for the following master equation

 $$
 \frac{d}{dt} P_0 (t) &= - k P_0 (t) \\